Information-theoretic interpretation of quantum formalism: Discussion

-More generally, the transcription gauge group is interpreted as the symmetry of the world.
+This suggests circumventing any specific ontology and following the celebrated Wheeler's doctrine, \enquote{It from bit}.
+This means that abstract information is the ultimate ingredient while deliberately ignoring any ontological significance.
+On this basis, let us submit a few speculative spin-off in a purely information-theoretic model.

+\emph{Towards new foundations of physics:} In standard physics the universe is usually represented by a wave vector, that is, a \emph{pure state}.
+In the present framework, this would describe an information register set to zero, so that the complexity of the world would be just an artifact only due to a sophisticated observation window.
+Paradoxically, for the universe to have a non-trivial content, a pure state is excluded and only a mixed state is acceptable.

+Now, the world is reconstructed from a number of observations, expressed for convenience in terms of binary Boolean variables regarded as discrete degrees of freedom.
+Equivalently, the state of the universe can be represented by a gauge group whose invariant observables express symmetry, thus joining Klein's Erlangen program in mathematics~\cite{klein} (see e.g. J.-B.~Zuber~\cite{zuber}).
 The deep insight by Steven Weinberg~\cite{weinberg}, namely, \enquote{specifying the symmetry group of Nature may be all we need to say about the physical world}, is fully consistent with this view.
-Therefore, the standard model of elementary particles could be founded on information theory.
-Owing to the mathematical equivalence between potential and probability~\cite{meyer}, even the conventional fields generated by gauge invariance could be based on the theory.
+This should also explain why standard quantum mechanics is so efficient although using problematic prerequisites.
+In reality, the wave vector would simply be the test witness characterizing the symmetry group.

-On the other hand, classical physics describes the universe at a given time as a collection of charts, considered approximately independent.
-Canonical coordinates in Hamilton physics correspond to conjugate charts.
-Finally, the classical \emph{phase space} is a comprehensive atlas of conjugate charts regarded as approximately independent and expressed in different units of measurement, appropriate to the world of every day.
-Therefore, most of the residual correlation between charts is captured by the so-called \enquote{dimensional analysis}.
-By contrast, the full correlations are taken into account in quantum physics and the same atlas is conveniently described by a unique Hilbert space, via the iconic Planck constant to restore commensurability.
-Retrospectively, the tiny value of this constant in the usual units legitimates the classical approximation in every day physics.
+{Classical physics} describes the universe at a given time as a collection of windows expressed with disparate units and considered approximately independent, so that most of the residual correlation between windows is captured by the so-called \enquote{dimensional analysis}.
+By contrast, the full correlations are taken into account in quantum physics and the same atlas is conveniently described by a unique Hilbert space, via the iconic Planck constant to restore commensurability between the disparate units.
+Conversely, the tiny value of this constant in the usual units legitimates the classical approximation in every day physics.

-In cosmology, the universe, as perceived by an observer, could be depicted by a global information manifold subject to a unique mixed state, as opposed to a pure state, because the entire observable universe cannot be exactly captured.
-The proper time of the observer could be defined by a monotonic function of the von Neumann entropy of this state.
-Evolution is then described by a fundamental quantum channel semi-group basically irreversible.
-Then, the arrow of time as well as the \enquote{tendency to disorder} over time become tautological.
-As a result, reversible channels should describe either quasi-static or virtual transformations.
-In contrast, the flow of time corresponds to a leak of information across the horizons, whether cosmic or black hole horizons, bringing new arguments to the famous black hole information paradox~\cite{preskill1}.